Full Ellipsoid Embeddings and Toric Mutations: Existence of Sharp Sequences of Ellipsoid Embeddings

-This is the explanation for the appearance of the odd Fibonacci numbers in D. McDuff's Fibonacci staircase from the viewpoint of polytope mutations.
-Indeed, this computation shows the $E(1,F^2_{n+1}/F^2_n)$ admits a sharp symplectic embedding into and that any symplectic ellipsoid embedding obtained via toric mutations must be of this form. \\
+This is the explanation for the appearance of the odd Fibonacci numbers in the McDuff-Schlenk Fibonacci staircase from the viewpoint of polytope mutations.
+Indeed, this computation shows that the $E(1,F^2_{n+1}/F^2_n)$ admits a full symplectic embedding into and that any symplectic ellipsoid embedding obtained via toric mutations must be of this form. \\